yonicsurny/tumblrdl/README.md

 		- do not specify an option more than once (unexpected behavior might occur)
 		- the 'offset' and 'limit' refers to the post count, not the photo count! as there may be more than one photo in a post.
 		- download directory path must be absolute (/Users/username/Desktop instead of ~/Desktop)
-		- once the script encounters an already downloaded photo (test for an existing file) it will stop.
+		- once the script encounters an already downloaded photo (test for an existing file) it will stop (except when -c or --continue option is used)
 		- if the original photo is not available, the script try an download the next available bigger size
 		- photos are downloaded following this architecture path_to_download_directory/blog_name/yyyy/mm/yyyymmdd_basename.extension